> Sustainability > Sustainable Governance > Climate Change Response

 ▼Climate-Related Risks and Financial Impacts

-Type Climate-related Risks Potential Financial Impacts Response Actions and Management Objectives
+Type Climate-related Risks Impact period Potential Financial Impacts Response Actions and Management Objectives

 1. In response to Taiwan's GHG reduction and management regulations, it is necessary to improve the energy efficiency of locations of operations, increase the capacity of renewable energy installations, and construct and subscribe to green power certificates, among other costs.